Originally published: 01.OCT.2021

 What should I do if I notice green discharge?

-As you will have gathered by now, if you notice green vaginal discharge at anytime you should always contact your doctor straight away.
-Green discharge isn’t normal, and is often a sign of an infection.
+As you will have gathered by now, if you notice green vaginal discharge at any time you should always contact your doctor straight away.
+Green discharge isn’t normal and is often a sign of an infection.
 If detected early your doctor should be able to test your urine promptly and treat it very easily with antibiotics.
 The risk of leaving an infection to fester isn’t worth it.

 You shouldn’t be apprehensive about going to your doctor with any questions about vaginal discharge.